tjchaill/E07b-Procedural-Generation/README.md

+Though I don't think I fully grasp the concept outlined in this video, I was surprised that I was easily able to complete the maze algorithm with the video's help.

 # E07b-Procedural-Generation

 The concepts in this exercise may be a little advanced for your current skill level, but as long as you closely follow the accompanying video, you shouldn't have any trouble accomplishing the exercise.
 I mostly want to give you a chance to play with the TileMap node and to see how procedural generation might work in a project.